smitbarmase/site/src/content/other/index.md

-hey! i'm smit. you may also know me by my alias _tims_. i'm a software engineer.
+i'm tims. you may also know me in person as smit. i'm a software engineer.

 this site contains my notes. it's pretty much a brain dump.